-Conditions in the broader landscape may influence the function of migration corridors and sustainability of big game populations.
-Such conditions may include habitat fragmentation, land use patterns, resource management, or urbanization.
-The United States Department of Agriculture (USDA), through the USDA Forest Service and USDA Natural Resource Conservation Service, will collaborate with DOI, the states, and other natural resource managers across the broader landscape when developing an all-lands approach to research, planning, and management, for ecological resources, to include migration corridors in a manner that promotes the welfare and populations of elk, deer, and pronghorn, as well as the ecological integrity of terrestrial ecosystems in the plan area.
+The United States Department of Agriculture (USDA), through the USDA Forest Service and USDA Natural Resource Conservation Service, will collaborate with DOI, the states, and other natural resource managers across the broader landscape when developing an all-lands approach to research, planning, and management for ecological resources.
+Migration corridors will be considered in a manner that promotes the welfare of deer, elk, and pronghorn populations, as well as the ecological integrity of terrestrial ecosystems in the plan area.

-With a total area of 77.3 million acres, New Mexico is the fifth largest state (Appendix B).
+With a total area of 77.3 million acres, New Mexico is the fifth largest state.
 Approximately 23.3 million acres is managed by the DOI and US Forest Service (USFS).
-Of the 23.3 million acres, almost 9.1 million acres are managed by the USFS and 14.2 million acres are managed by the DOI (Appendix B).
-The landscapes necessary to maintain ungulate winter range and migration routes are becoming increasingly fragmented across the western United States due to human encroachment from development and urban sprawl (Radeloff et.al 2005), agriculture (Donald and Evans 2006), roadway and railway expansion (White et. al 2007, Johnson 2001), natural resource extraction (Drohan et. al 2012, Hennings and Soll 2012) and fencing (Gates et.al 2012).
+Of the 23.3 million acres, almost 9.1 million acres are managed by the USFS and 14.2 million acres are managed by the DOI (Figure 1, Appendix B).